 Finding: Complies as Proposed.
 The McLoughlin-Canemah Trail Plan is in compliance with the TPR through its improvement of non-vehicular travel options and compliance with the Goals and Policies of the Comprehensive Plan.
-No traffic studies are required for adoption of the plan.
+No traffic studies are required.

 Regional Transportation Plan